-Carrying Value at Carrying Value at Asset December 31, 2011 Level 2 December 31, 2010 Level 2 Investment in special-purpose entity \$ 2,690 \$ 2,690 \$ 2,879 \$ 2,879
+Asset Carrying Value at December 31, 2012 Level 2 Carrying Value at December 31, 2011 Level 2 Investment in special-purpose entity \$ 2,671 \$ 2,671 \$ 2,690 \$ 2,690

 The fair value of the investment in the special-purpose entity is determined by summing the discounted value of future principal and interest payments that Rayonier will receive from the special-purpose entity.
 The interest rate of a similar instrument is used to determine the discounted value of the payments.